nathan-tam/webdev-project/db _files/Database_Instructions.md

 Database DML users and books:

-The following users are added and can be used to log in.
-Note that the double-hash of their password is stored in the database.
+As a convenience for testing purposes, the DML.sql file contains a series of placeholder users and books.
+The following users are added and can be used to log in with their username and password.
+Note that the database itself stores a double-hashed version of their password.

 USERNAME        PASSWORD
 jonathan        password
 nathan          password